TomYang1993/GOT-api/README.md

 * destroy
 * all

-You will need to figure out whether it should be an instance or class variable.
+You will need to figure out whether it should be an instance or class method.

 Good luck!